Ashes in a Bottle Become Popular “Final Journey” For Deceased Loved Ones

 He told the Daily Mail, “I thought that it would be nice for dad to go on one last big adventure, and hopefully it is continuing…His ashes were in a camera film container and I wrote a descripion of dad and what he had done during his life…He has a wonderfully jolly man and it’s great to think that he is still putting smiles on people’s faces.”

-The bottle was found washed ashore in Holland, and made the news.
+The bottle washed ashore in Holland, and made the news.

-But then, the bottle was found washed ashore in Holland again!
+But then, the ashes in a bottle washed ashore in Holland again!
 This time it made the national news, and John turned into a bit of a celebrity.
 “I think he would have really liked that,” Kevin said of his father’s unexpected fame.

 Today my family is laying me to rest in a place that I love: the ocean.
 So this starts my journey.
 If you find this message in a bottle please go to my Facebook page, post a pic of yourself and where you found me and send me back on my journey.